jnes92/udemy-games-godot/README.md

 * you can define key frames with various types from nodes (select key symbol)
 * animationPlayer can also call functions inside the animation

+### 340: Polishing the GUI:

+* onready var gets executed before the other functions
+* used to get nodes as variables